craftcms/docs/docs/2.x/image-transforms.md

 If you leave either **Width** or **Height** blank, that dimension will be set to whatever maintains the image’s aspect ratio.
 So for example, if you have an image that is 600 by 400 pixels, and you set a transform’s Width to 60, but leave Height blank, the resulting height will be 40.

-If you leave **Quality** blank, Craft will use the quality set by your <config:defaultImageQuality> config setting.
+If you leave **Quality** blank, Craft will use the quality set by your <config2:defaultImageQuality> config setting.

 **Image Format** can be set to the following values: